robonoff/Cloud-Computing-2023-2024/Advanced-01/README.md

-# Cloud Advanced 01 -  Storage System Deployment w/ K3S
+# Cloud Advanced 01 -  Storage System Deployment w/ Kubernetes

-This folder contains all the required files for deploying a cloud storage system using K3s, a light-weight version of K8s,
+This folder contains all the required files for deploying a cloud storage system using K3s, a light-weight version of K8s.

 ## Prerequisites